Windows81/Roblox-Freedom-Distribution/README.md

 To load assets directly from Roblox.com, our software needs to provide a valid `ROBLOSECURITY` token.
 RFD can extract this token through two methods:

-1. _If you are on a Windows and play Roblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat`.
+1. _If you are on a Windows and play Roblox.com_, our RFD will find and decrypt the contents of `%LocalAppData%\Roblox\LocalStorage\RobloxCookies.dat` and there are no further actions needed to start loading assets.
 2. Otherwise, across all OS types, RFD will extract your `ROBLOSECURITY` environment variable.

 ### PlaceID Spoofing

 There are some uncopylocks that somehow when you enter them the audio works fine but when you enter from outside the official uncopylock **the audios are privated** this is very rare for it to happen, but in case it happens setup an enviroment value called "rfdplaceid" with the PlaceID you want to spoof.
+Tof you are the owner of the place you are loading assets and the account is logged in/set ROBLOSECURITY in enviroment, your privated audios **should** load fine without spoofing.
 ### Setting Up Enviroment Variables

-This short snippet shows you how to setup enviroment variables from the PowerShell for Windows users as those are the most complicated ones to set up, **specifically the `.ROBLOSECURITY` token**.
+This short snippet shows you how to setup enviroment variables from the PowerShell for Windows users as those are the most complicated ones to set up, **specifically the `.ROBLOSECURITY` token** however remember "_If you are on a Windows and play Roblox.com_" you can skip setting your ROBLOSECURITY token in the enviroment.

-To set your `.ROBLOSECURITY` token up, with `'YOURTOKEN'` being replaced by that token:
+Using the **PowerShell** is recommended as the **cmd** will not handle such large strings correctly, you can launch it by pressing the **WindowsKey + R** and typing "powershell.exe" To set your `.ROBLOSECURITY` token up, with `'YOURTOKEN'` being replaced by that token:

 ```ps1
 $env:ROBLOSECURITY = 'YOURTOKEN'